Strawberries (and a Recipe, too)

 Strawberries are excellent sources of vitamin C, manganese and fiber.
 They are rich in antioxidants and can be heart-protective and anti-inflammatory.
 One cup of strawberries tastes fantastic and only has 43 calories.

-Eat organic strawberries!
+Eat organic strawberries

-For our Easter lunch I made some tasty gluten-free strawberry cupcakes.
+For our Easter lunch I have often made some tasty gluten-free strawberry cupcakes.
 Family members who don’t even have to eat gluten-free like I do, thought they were great.
 I will be eating lots more fresh, organic strawberries plain, in smoothies, in salads and even as a salad dressing.
 Won’t you join me and buy some this week?

 If you need help determining which foods and dietary plan is best for you given your current health, I would be pleased to consult with you.
 You may find out more information here.